 Political science prepares students for a broad range of careers in the public, non-profit, and private sectors directly upon graduation or after further study in graduate or law school.
 The political science major at The College of New Jersey prepares students for careers in law, electoral politics, community or non-governmental organizations, governmental or international agencies, advocacy or lobbying, and public affairs.

 With the state government minutes away in Trenton, our students intern throughout the capital city, in the NJ Governor’s office, the New Jersey legislature, numerous state agencies, and throughout the broader policy community.
 There are both paid and volunteer internships available, giving students unmatched experience.

 We have about 190 Political Science majors and minors as well as an interdisciplinary prelaw network.
 We offer minors in:

 Our graduates are prepared to think critically, write clearly, and analyze politics intelligently.
 Many have pursued careers in government, nonprofit organizations, or the private sector.

 Others seek to continue their education in graduate and professional schools, especially law school or graduate programs in political science and public administration.

-Many of our students have continued their education at other fine institutions, such as the University of Pennsylvania School of Law, Georgetown University, American University, Boston University, The Eagleton Institute, Rutgers University, Syracuse University, and Seton Hall University, among others.
+Many of our students have continued their education at other fine institutions, such as the University of Pennsylvania School of Law, Georgetown University, American University, Boston University, The Eagleton Institute, Rutgers University, Syracuse University, University of Michigan’s School for Environment and Sustainability, and Seton Hall University, among others.